How to Reduce Support Tickets Without Burning Out Your IT Team

 Databricks implemented structured self-service and knowledge management on Freshservice and achieved 23% ticket deflection through self-service alone.
 The deflection came from aligning knowledge base content to actual contact reasons from ticket data rather than building articles around IT team categories.
 The result was a measurable reduction in agent-handled contacts without any change to headcount.
 Source: Freshworks customer case study.

-Our ITSM Platform Optimisation service covers self-service design, automation configuration, and contact reason analysis as core components for ANZ mid-market teams.
+Our ITSM Platform Optimisation service covers self-service design, automation configuration, and contact reason analysis for ANZ mid-market teams.
 For teams whose ticket volume problem is partly a platform limitation, our ITSM Platform Selection service identifies whether a platform change is warranted before any commitment is made.
 You can also read our article on ITSM automation recipes for the specific automation patterns that produce the highest deflection rates in mid-market IT operations.

 Book a 30-minute diagnostic call.
-We will tell you honestly what is broken, what is not, and what to fix first.
+We will tell you what is broken, what is not, and what to fix first.

 Frequently Asked Questions

 For most ANZ mid-market IT operations, 20 to 40% of total ticket volume is preventable through better self-service, automation, and upstream process changes.
 The specific percentage depends on the current state of self-service, the volume of recurring incidents, and the proportion of tickets generated by service design gaps rather than genuine IT issues.
-A contact reason analysis across 12 months of ticket data typically identifies which contact types account for the preventable volume and what intervention is needed for each.
+A contact reason analysis across 12 months of ticket data identifies which contact types account for the preventable volume and what intervention is needed for each.

 Improve self-service content for the top five contact types by volume.
 Run a contact reason analysis, identify the five contact types that generate the most tickets, check whether each has a knowledge article that is findable and current, and fix the gaps.
-This intervention requires no platform change, no automation configuration, and no additional headcount.
+This requires no platform change, no automation configuration, and no additional headcount.
 Teams that do this for their top five contact types typically see a 15 to 25% reduction in overall ticket volume within 60 days.

 No. Ticket volume is a useful operational indicator but a poor primary success metric on its own.
-A team can reduce ticket volume by restricting access to support or by automating responses that do not actually resolve issues.
+A team can reduce ticket volume by restricting access to support or by automating responses that do not resolve issues.
 The metrics that should accompany ticket volume reduction are self-service deflection rate, first contact resolution rate, and CSAT trend.
 If ticket volume falls while self-service deflection rises and CSAT improves, the reduction is genuine.
 If ticket volume falls while CSAT declines and repeat contacts rise, the reduction is artificial.